mjorgecs/jeKporject/README.md

      <p><code>Python 3.13.9 (or other version)</code>
      <p><code>...jeKproject/booking>django-admin --version</code>
      <p><code>5.2.7 (or other version)</code></p>
-   If not, you must install Python and Django in your environment
+   If not, you need to install Python and Django in your environment

 # How to Run
 1. <code>...jeKproject/booking>python manage.py runserver</code>